lugu/qiloop/doc/NOTES.md

 ### Methods

-At the heart of QiMessage is the feature of remote procedure calls:
+At the heart of QiMessaging is the feature of remote procedure calls:

 - authentication is done by calling the method `authenticate` to the service 0.